Cystic Fibrosis Overview

 What is cystic fibrosis?

-Children with CF have an abnormality in the function of a cell protein called the cystic fibrosis transmembrane regulator (CFTR).
+People with CF have an abnormality in the function of a cell protein called the cystic fibrosis transmembrane regulator (CFTR).
 CFTR controls the flow of water and certain salts in and out of the body's cells.
 As the movement of salt and water in and out of cells is altered, mucus becomes thickened.
 The thickened mucus can affect many organs and body systems including:

 Respiratory.
 This includes sinuses and lungs.